Money is just one part of the cost you have to cough up while undergoing a divorce.

 Nobody lists out the other costs – a broken heart, your faith, your sanity, your youth, your self-confidence and self-esteem, your inability to wake up every morning with hope, and at times your trust in yourself.

-According to relationship experts, it generally takes 2 years to recover from a divorce because of the emotional trauma.
-Personally, I believe it depends on how much emotionally entangled two people were during the course of their marriage, apart from other factors that need to be taken into consideration such as children (infact children bear the brunt of divorce even more than the parents.
-To know more please see – Effect of Divorce on Kids), the number of years a couple has lived together, their personalities and so on that decides the time it takes to recover from divorce.
+According to relationship experts, it generally takes 2 years to recover from a divorce.
+Personally, I believe it depends on how much emotionally entangled two people were during the course of their marriage, apart from other factors that need to be taken into consideration such as children, (infact children bear the brunt of divorce even more than the parents.
+To know more please see – Effect of Divorce on Kids),the number of years a couple has lived together, their personalities and so on that decides the time it takes to recover from divorce.

-In any case, undergoing divorce is a major trauma and requires intensive emotional healing.
+This is a major traumatic experience and requires intensive emotional healing.

 This article has two parts, addressing two crucial areas one needs to recover from divorce:

 - This first part of the article looks at how we can process our emotions and release them while or after undergoing a divorce.

 - The second part of the article outlines steps with exercises to regain the lost self-confidence in the aftermath of a divorce.